 At least once on every flight I’ve been on, usually when I’m finally asleep, some bloke (it’s always a bloke) lets out the loudest sneeze in the world.
 You know it’s loud when it jolts you awake over the din of the engine noise!
 Sneezing and coughing is a frequent occurrence on a plane.

-Another aside: if you are sneezing or coughing, you should wear a mask.
-This is how the Chinese have always operated.
+Aside: if you are sneezing or coughing, you should wear a mask.
+I will glare at you if you don’t.
+Chinese people have always operated this way.
 The ones you see in masks are keeping the rest of us from catching what they’ve got.
 So please minimise the risk to those round you, whether it’s just a common cold or an infectious virus by keeping your germs to yourself.

 I read a study from Emory and Georgia Tech researchers published in March 2019 that found sick passengers will most likely not transmit droplet-spread infections to passengers seated more than two seats beside them and one row in front or in back.
 Ergo, the more tucked away you are, the safer you will be from flying germs.

-They did a study from flights flying the five to six-hour route from East to West coast USA and found that about 80% of those in aisle seats got up during the flight, 60% in middle seats, and 40% in window seats.
+They did a study from flights flying the five to six-hour route from East to West coast USA and found that about 80% of those in aisle seats got up during the flight, 60% in middle seats, and 40% in window seats got up and moved around.

 Turn your air vent on you